Hvelvigen/homelab/reference/linux/networking-essentials.md

 ---

 ## 3. IP Addresses — What They Actually Represent
 An IP address is a network address.
-Not magical.
-Not scary.

 Example: